Harry Bowman: War against the Hells Angels

-On September 25, 1994, Wally Posnjak, the president of the Outlaws' "Northeast" region, and Michael "Mad Mike" Quale, the former Rochester Hells Angels chapter president, were killed during a brawl at a speedway track in Lancaster, New York.
+Wally Posnjak, the president of the Outlaws' "Northeast" region, and Michael "Mad Mike" Quale, the former Rochester Hells Angels chapter president, were killed during a brawl at the Lancaster National Speedway in Lancaster, New York on September 25, 1994.
 Bowman rode his motorcycle at the front of Posnjak's funeral procession in Buffalo on September 29, 1994.
 A newspaper photograph then circulated of a member of the Fifth Chapter biker club hugging a Hells Angel at Quale's funeral, which took place in Rochester on October 1, 1994.
-Incorporated on October 8, 1991, the Fifth Chapter were a family-oriented club made up of men and women who were recovering from substance abuse problems.
-The club had five chapters – three in Florida, one in New England, and one in the San Francisco Bay Area of California – and sought to be neutral, maintaining good relationships with all motorcycle clubs.
+The Fifth Chapter were a family-oriented club made up of men and women who were recovering from substance abuse problems.
+The club had five chapters – three in Florida, one in New England, and one in the San Francisco Bay Area – and sought to be neutral, maintaining good relationships with all motorcycle clubs.
 A close friend of the slain Outlaw Posnjak, Bowman was incensed by what he perceived to be disrespect and betrayal from the Fifth Chapter, and he ordered Wayne Hicks to shut down the club's Florida faction.

-In December 1994, approximately fifteen members of the Fifth Chapter accepted an invitation from Stephen Lemunyon to attend the Outlaws' clubhouse in Orlando.
+On December 2, 1994, fourteen members of the Fifth Chapter accepted an invitation from Stephen "DK" Lemunyon of the Outlaws' Daytona chapter to attend the Outlaws clubhouse in Orlando.
 The Fifth Chapter bikers were searched as they entered the compound, and once inside, they were seated around two picnic tables and surrounded by armed Outlaws.
 Lemunyon displayed the newspaper photograph which had infuriated Bowman and then began beating Fifth Chapter national president Mike Malone with a flashlight as the rest of the club's members were held at gunpoint.
 After being informed by Lemunyon that they could no longer exist as a club and ordered to remove their "colors", the Fifth Chapter members complied with the instructions before being attacked with bats and chains.
 Following the mass beating, the Fifth Chapter members were allowed to wash themselves and were told to return home without congregating or visiting hospitals and then mail any Fifth Chapter memorabilia in their homes to the Outlaws.
-One Fifth Chapter member who suffered a broken arm was unable to drive correctly, however, and informed police of the beating he had suffered after crashing his motorcycle into a car.
+One Fifth Chapter member who suffered a broken arm was unable to ride his motorcycle correctly, however, and informed police of the beating he had suffered after crashing into a car.